Sustainable Tips for Alsace Christmas Market Road Trip

 Kaysersberg Christmas Markets

 There are two markets in Kayersberg, but the entire town of Kaysersberg feels like a Christmas market.
 All the local shops and stores decorate for Christmas, and you can do plenty of holiday shopping with or without the markets.
-Take some time to hike up to the Kaysersberg castle for a lovely view and check out the fairy tale exhibit.
+Take some time to hike to the Kaysersberg castle for a lovely view and check out the fairy tale exhibit.

 Marché Noel is tucked away in a little alleyway behind Eglise St. Croix In the shadow of the impressive cathedral.
 Vendors from 30 market stalls sell mostly unique handmade gifts.
 I bought a ring made from upcycled paper.